Texas Woman's University: Student media

+Greek life

+Approximately three percent of undergraduate women are active in a sorority on campus.
+Approximately two percent of undergraduate men are active in a fraternity on campus.

 Athletics

 The university originally offered sports through the Women's Recreation Association, joining the Commission on Intercollegiate Athletics for Women in 1969 in seven sports: basketball, volleyball, field hockey, tennis, badminton, swimming, and track.
 Known as the "Tessies," the school won its first national title at the CIAW National Intercollegiate Track and Field Championship that same year.

 In 1979, TWU became the Pioneers; after the CIAW ceased operations in 1982, the university officially joined the NCAA Division II.
 The Pioneers currently compete in the Lone Star Conference, but only in women's sports; the gymnastics team competes in the Division I Midwest Independent Conference.
 Current competitive programs include: